Caleydo/caleydo-doc/basics.md

 To search for an ID, simply type a string into the query box and press search.
 You can exclude certain identifiers by un-checking them.
 If your search returned results they are presented in a table.
 The first columns of this table tell you whether the ID was found in the dataset specified in the caption.
 In shown figure the gene of the first row is available in all datasets except *RPPA*.

 An important feature of the search view is its ability to **create categorizations based on genes**.
 This means that a new grouping (and perspective) can be created based on an individual gene.
 By right-clicking on a row in the search results that corresponds to a gene, you get the options to create categorizations for the various datasets.
 Currently, that makes most sense for copy-number and mutation status data.
-Clicking, for example, on the "Create categorization within Mutations" will result in a perspective being created with two groups: one containing all mutated samples, and another one containing all normal samples.
+Clicking, for example, on the *Create categorization within Mutations* will result in a perspective being created with two groups: one containing all mutated samples, and another one containing all normal samples.

 [](include:views/table.md)
 [](include:views/parcoords.md)